Kevin109/industrial-sbc-site/content/articles/arm-sbc-vs-x86-sbc.md

 For **high-throughput industrial PCs, machine vision systems, and AI-assisted production line monitoring**, x86 SBCs still hold the advantage.
 Their ability to run demanding Windows or Linux workloads, combined with multi-core CPU performance and support for large amounts of RAM, makes them the go-to choice for compute-heavy tasks.

+If your industrial project also requires **high-quality display integration**, such as HMI panels or control terminals, then display technology plays a role as well.
+For example, understanding the trade-offs between **IPS and OLED displays** is just as important as choosing the right processor.
+You can explore a detailed guide here: [IPS vs OLED for Embedded & Industrial Displays](https://ips-displays.com/guides/ips-vs-oled-for-embedded-displays/).

 ---

 ### Final Thoughts